Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Future and Limitations of Memetic Algorithms for the LOP

 In the case of MAs, problems with diversity management appear frequently.
 For example, in the RHGA algorithm~\cite{Zheng:23}, one of the most effective strategies for the TSP, great care had to be taken in selecting the frequency of application of the LKH improvement strategy to avoid premature convergence.
 This type of problem arises especially in the case of high dimensionality problems~\cite{Segura:15}, so as the instances grow, it is quite common to have to change some design decisions.
 Issues related to instances of high dimensionality are not unique to MAs~\cite{chen2015measuring}.
-This problem is known as the ``curse of dimensionality'', a term proposed by Bellman in 1957~\cite{bellman1957multi}, and also appears in other types of optimizers and in machine learning.
-The curse of dimensionality occurs when an increase in search space size causes a significant loss of performance in optimization algorithms.
-The increase in the dimensionality or size of the instance causes the search space to grow exponentially in most problems, and as a result, the percentage of solutions evaluated decreases.
+This problem is known as the ``curse of dimensionality'', which occurs when an increase in search space size causes a significant loss of performance in optimization algorithms.
+The increase in the dimensionality of the instance causes the search space to grow exponentially in most problems, and as a result, the percentage of solutions evaluated decreases.
 However, this is not its only drawback, since it can, for example, cause premature convergence in subsets of variables~\cite{Segura:15}.
 Therefore, increasing the amount of computing power available (even exponentially) may not solve the challenges that arise when dealing with large instances.
-To address this problem, various techniques, such as reducing dimensionality and coevolution, have been proposed~\cite{Wang:2021,Simione:2021}.
-This paper takes advantage of the demands associated with high dimensionality problems to fully leverage the metaheuristic schemes known to perform well with the LOP.
+To address this problem, various techniques, such as dimensionality reduction techniques and coevolution, have been proposed~\cite{Wang:2021}.

+This paper takes advantage of the demands associated with high dimensionality problems to further analyze and extend the metaheuristic schemes known to perform well with the LOP.
 To do this, we will work with instances of up to $1,000$, that is, with a search space with approximately $10^{2567}$ candidate solutions, and we will give the algorithm what it supposedly needs: more computing power.
 It is not at all foolhardy to think that in the near future, computing capacity will advance significantly, which will make more computing power available to algorithms.
 However, what we do not know is whether today’s methods will be able to continue to perform well when these resources are made available to them.
-The experiments conducted provide an answer to this question.
+This research provides an answer to this question.